 The subfield of Comparative Politics focuses on the varying dynamics of power, authority and collective decision-making in polities around the world.
-Our group of six comparative politics faculty is especially interested in the social, organizational, and ideational bases of political mobilization and power across a wide variety of contexts.
+Our group of seven comparative politics faculty is especially interested in the social, organizational, and ideational bases of political mobilization and power across a wide variety of contexts.

 - Erin Beck’s research addresses development in Latin America, especially Guatemala; gender and international development; violence against women; gender and migration.

 - James Conran (On-Leave 2017-18) conducts research on European politics, comparative political economy and sociology, and the role of ideas and institutions in politics.

 - Craig Kauffman specializes in environmental politics, environmental law (e.g., Earth Law and rights of nature), and transnational environmental networks.

 - Craig Parsons focuses on political economy, elite policy-making and political parties in the European Union and the United States.